Fez (video game): Development

 Fez was released on April 13, 2012, and sold 200,000 copies during its yearlong exclusivity to the Xbox Live Arcade platform.
 Fish rebuked Polytron's co-publisher, Microsoft Studios, for botching the game's release by way of lackluster publicity.
 Several months later, Polytron entered a high-profile dispute with Microsoft over the cost of patching Fez.
 (Note: Polytron had released a fix that resolved many of their technical issues but introduced another that corrupted the saved games for about one percent of users.
 They withdrew the patch, but found Microsoft's fee for subsequent patch releases unviable, and chose to reinstate the withdrawn patch as their most utilitarian option.
 Microsoft removed the fee a year later.)
 Nearly a year after Fezs launch, Fish announced a Windows PC port for release on May 1, 2013.
 OS X and Linux ports debuted on September 11, 2013, and PlayStation 3, PlayStation 4, and PlayStation Vita ports by BlitWorks debuted on March 25, 2014.
 (Note: The PlayStation releases include cross-console support for cross-buy (where one digital purchase allows access across multiple consoles) and "cross-save" (game save sharing between consoles), as well as support for 3D televisions, the DualShock 4 controller's decorative lightbar, and graphical upgrades due to the full port into the C++ programming language.)
 Ouya and iOS ports were also announced; the iOS release began development in April 2017 and was released in December 2017.
-No Android release is planned.
+No Android release was planned.
 Bédard stayed to port the Windows release before joining Toronto's Capybara Games.
 He credited Polytron's long development cycle to his own inexperience in game development (compounded by the team's small size and difficulty in setting reasonable milestones), the game's scope, and Fish's perfectionism.
 Fish had hoped that players would discuss Fezs nuances online after its release.
 Players collaborated online for a week to solve the final "monolith" puzzle by using a cryptanalytic attack known as brute force.
 Ars Technica described the apparent end to Fezs harder puzzles as "anticlimactic", but Fish told Eurogamer in March 2013 that hidden in-game secrets remain to be found.

 More than three years after its digital launch, Fez received a physical release designed by Fish and limited to a signed edition of 500 in December 2015.
 The deluxe package included the soundtrack and a stylized red notebook with gold foil inlay.
 Though Bédard had moved on to another company, he continued to work on the game in secret.
 In August 2016, he released a final patch for the computer releases of Fez that included performance improvements, as a result of a unified codebase under an open source software library, and features such as a speedrun mode.

 A Nintendo Switch version was released on April 14, 2021.